aaravshirpurkar/pdf2dataset/README.md

 LLM_MODEL = "mistralai/mistral-7b-instruct:free"
 ```

-- Do NOT commit `.streamlit/secrets.toml` to your repository.
-It is already listed in `.gitignore`.
+- **Do NOT commit `.streamlit/secrets.toml` to your repository.** It is already listed in `.gitignore`.
 - The app will use these secrets for authentication and configuration.
+- If you change your API key, update this file and restart the app.

+## Troubleshooting LLM/API Key Issues

+If you see errors like `401 Unauthorized` or `No auth credentials found`:

+- Double-check your API key in `.streamlit/secrets.toml` (it should start with `sk-or-v1-...` for OpenRouter).
+- Make sure your account is active and the key is valid (regenerate if needed).
+- Ensure you have access to the requested model (try `mistralai/mistral-7b-instruct:free` for OpenRouter).
+- Restart the app after updating your secrets file.
+- If the error persists, test your API key with a simple `curl` command to confirm it works outside the app.
+- Never share or commit your API key publicly.

 ## Running the App